The 1918 Club

 The Club does not, itself, engage in fund-raising events or campaigns but it is a sounding board for people to hear about and to discuss issues of the day.

-Background to the Club
+Background of The Club

 The 1918 Club held its first meeting in June 1918 before the First World War had ended.
 As a club for women, it was a startling new venture; ‘clubs’ were regarded as male preserves.
 Before the War the suffrage campaign had caused women to organise in ways that had been unheard of, whilst the four years of the War itself had provided women with employment opportunities that had been undreamed of.
 An article in The Liverpolitan of 1932 speaks of World War I leading to a ‘general re-evaluation of life’ by women and of women being ‘liberated from the narrow confines of their own parochialism’.
 The 1918 Club was formed from these various circumstances.